Aayu095/MaatiMap-Digital-Soul-of-India/README.md

     # npm run genkit:watch
     ```
     (Genkit server usually runs on `http://localhost:3400`.
 Check its logs for API key loading status.)

 ---

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+Feel free to check [issues page](https://github.com/Aayu095/MaatiMap-Digital-Soul-of-India). <!-- Ensure this is your correct issues URL -->

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+---